randomecho/slips-and-chits/README.md

-# Stubs
+# Slips and chits

-Sinatra based app that does minor lookup between receipts and spending habits.
+Sinatra based app that does minor lookup between receipts for spending habits and sinkholes.

 ### License